venkichinna/Characterizing_AND_Predicting_Early_Reviews_on_E-Commerce_Websites/README.md

 ## Purpose: Create an interactive and user-friendly interface for review input, analysis visualization, and recommendation display.
 Libraries Used:
-- Pandas, NumPy – Data processing and analysis✔ TensorFlow – Model training and prediction Development Platforms:
+- Pandas, NumPy – Data processing and analysis TensorFlow – Model training and prediction Development Platforms:
-- Python IDE – For backend development✔ VS Code – For frontend and full-stack integration
+- Python IDE – For backend development VS Code – For frontend and full-stack integration

 3rd Party Components:
 - XAMPP – Provides Apache, MySQL, and PHP support for running the platform API.